leadership through service award

 Julie Ray (Retired, previously CFO at Mount Paran Christian School): Julie is a former board member and board chair of MISBO.
 She was an active participant on the listservs and at MISBO events both as a participant and as a teacher.
 She has encouraged her staff to become involved with MISBO.
 Additionally, Julie has taken numerous individuals “under her wing” as an informal mentor and a connector to all things MISBO.

-Jana Kane (Regional VP of Sales at FACTS): refers more new members to MISBO than any other consortium partner.
+Jana Kane (Regional VP of Sales at FACTS): Refers more new members to MISBO than any other consortium partner.
 She has been the first to sign up to sponsor events and she has helped MISBO teach other consortium partners what MISBO is all about.
 She has been innovative in her approach to Sourcing Solutions and her business ethics are beyond reproach.
 Jana embodies the concept from Drucker that efficiency is doing things right and effectiveness is doing the right things.